December 26, 2025

 - Returns may not beat inflation

-- Requires frequent reinvestment decisions
+- Need for frequent reinvestment decisions

 Long-Term vs Short-Term Investing: Key Differences